- More than 2 hours per day

 Whether you’re thinking of buying a puppy, or breeding from your dog, it’s essential that you know what health issues may be found in your breed.
 To tackle these issues we advise that breeders use DNA tests, screening schemes and inbreeding coefficient calculators to help breed the healthiest dogs possible.

 Important health schemes and tests

-We strongly recommend that all breeders, both assured breeders (ABs) and non ABs, use the following schemes, tests and advice
+We strongly recommend that all breeders, both assured breeders (ABs) and non ABs, use the following (or equivalent) schemes, tests and advice